The-Batman-Code/Project-1-Sports-Person-Classifier/README.md

 sudo apt-get install nginx
 ```
 6. We can check whether the nginx server is running by loading the url of the instance in the browser.
-7. Now login to your instance and transfer the application folder (download this repo, extract it and rename the folder as SportsPersonClassifier, this folder is now your application folder😊) into the EC2 instance using WinSCP application.
+7. Now login to your instance and transfer the application folder into /home/ubuntu/ (download this repo, extract it and rename the folder as SportsPersonClassifier, this folder is now your application folder😊) in the VM instance using WinSCP application.
 8. Install python using the command-
 ```
 sudo apt-get install python3-pip